jgagne/ajovt3-zs21-vskk/01-character-description.md

 1. Design a bespoke character; working from the modern English alphabet, choose a single letterform from A to Z (one of 26 letters) using any style (lowercase or uppercase, sans-serif or serif, cursive or fantasy, etc.) and technique (analog or digital).
 2. Write a concise, accessible, and semantic alternative text description of your final letterform artwork as a single sentence in under 120 characters.
     - For example: A close-up of a 16 point ampersand typed in Trebuchet MS viewed in Illustrator’s Pixel Preview mode.
-3. Also consider text for a caption: Letter, designer, and a list of materials or process.
+3. Also consider text for a caption: Letter, designer, a list of materials or process, and year.
     - For example: *&*, Justin Gagne.
 Screenshot of an artboard in Adobe Illustrator.
 2017

 ## Details